Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 {: .output}

-There is one important difference between lists and strings: we can change the values in a list, but we cannot change individual characters in a string.
+There is one important difference between lists and strings: we can change the items in a list, but we cannot change individual characters in a string.
 For example: